 The Hazard Mitigation Grant Program (HMGP) will be a critical part of long-term resilience improvements for infrastructure in the impacted area.
 HMGP is generally calculated at 15% of the total amount of IA and PA allocated to the flood event.
-As of April 15, 2016, the amount available for mitigation and resilience activities statewide is \$36,292,940.
+As of April 15, 2016, the amount available for mitigation and resilience activities statewide is \$36,292,940.29

 Then, calculating that HMGP assistance to any jurisdiction is capped at 75% of the identified need (the remaining 25% being a required local match), it can be assumed that jurisdictions will be required to provide \$12,097,647.00 in local match, representing an unmet need for resilience improvements.
 The HMGP process is in its initial stages at this time, and will be rolled out over the coming months.
+As of February 2017, the State had not received requests for matching HMGP through the recovery program.